 Despite not wanting to take them back into our lives given the opportunity, it’s human nature to wonder and sometimes obsess about those unsolved questions.
 These questions haunt us, so much so that they compel us to search for closure.

 Whether they left you without explanation, broke your heart, dumped you unfairly, betrayed you, used you or manipulated you, dammit, you want closure.
 It’s only fair!
 But what is closure, really?
 Is it a feeling of validation and completion?
 Is closure an apology?
-Is closure a conversation where the other person takes accountability for their wrong doings and expresses a sense of remorse?
-It is all of the above?
+Is closure a conversation where the other person takes accountability for their wrongdoings and expresses a sense of remorse?
+Is it all of the above?

-However, the relationship you were in wasn’t truly great, despite you possibly believing that it was.
+However, the relationship you were in wasn’t great, despite your believing that it was.
 It must have lacked the essential component of communication, at least on their part, or you wouldn’t have been left blind-sided and feeling the need for closure.

 Before you pick up your cell phone and make that call or send that text, consider this first: Closure is many different things to different people.